Canon 1D Mark III vs Nikon P900

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark III and the P900 have been discontinued, but can regularly be found used on eBay.
-The 1D Mark III was replaced by the Canon 1D Mark IV, while the P900 was followed by the Nikon P1000.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+The 1D Mark III was replaced by the Canon 1D Mark IV, while the P900 was followed by the Nikon P950.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark III or the Nikon P900 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark III: